citusdata/citus-benchmark/README.md

 # HammerDB TPROC-C and CH benchmarking tool for Citus and PostgreSQL

-This repository contains utility scripts/files to run [HammerDB](https://github.com/TPC-Council/HammerDB) and the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.
+This repository contains utility scripts/files to run [HammerDB][hammerdb] and the [CH-benCHmark][ch] on Citus and regular PostgreSQL.

 # Preparation